-Transposing the idea of surround sound to the visual realm, Beaucage's new paintings introduce us to a music production crew: American, British, and German electronic musicians and producers, along with ravers, party goers, and vap smokers.
-The exhibition consists of portraits on paper -- head and shoulders shots and figures in landscapes.
-Are these presumed impostors, pseudo portraits or counterfeit eccentrics?
+Transposing the idea of surround sound to the visual realm, Beaucage's new paintings introduce us to a music production crew: American, British, and German electronic musicians and producers, along with ravers, partygoers, and vape smokers.
+The exhibition consists of portraits on paper -- head and shoulder shots and figures in landscapes.
+Are these presumed impostors, pseudo-portraits, or counterfeit eccentrics?

 Beaucage's loosely painted characters straddle representation and abstraction and oscillate between sincerity and parody.
-Specks, drips and drops of paint animate hoodies, long coats, eyes, hair and mustaches.
+Specks, drips, and drops of paint animate hoodies, long coats, eyes, hair, and mustaches.
 Large expressive brushstrokes aroused by carbon black and phtalo turquoise energize the atmosphere.
 Although the work appears lighthearted it has a foothold in critical approach and philosophy.
 The characters function as shorthand for a range of philosophical concepts that undergird her strategies: "being with" (Heidegger's mitsein), "presence" and "trace" (Derrida), and "empathy" (Titchener's einfühlung).
-They are quite congenial and approachable -- if they where real; they're "ultrasocial" (Haidt) and totally free.
+They are quite congenial and approachable -- if they were real; they're "ultrasocial" (Haidt) and free.

-Skipper: Volta 2016, Solo Exhibition, Luis De Jesus Los Angeles, New York
+Skipper: Volta Art Fair 2016, Solo Exhibition, Luis De Jesus Los Angeles, New York

-Beaucage’s Skipper paintings invites you to follow a young swashbucklers couple in a topside adventure.
+Beaucage’s Skipper paintings invite you to follow a young swashbuckler couple on a topside adventure.
 Petula is a sailor, she sold all her belongings in New York and now navigates the South Pacific with her lover and shipmate; a philosopher from Denmark called Gudbjorn.
 He is a scholar and an activist.
-His most famous publications are: How To Give Up Oil For Electric Cars, How to Stop Polar Caps from Melting and How to create Justice and Equality for Everyone.
+His most famous publications are: How To Give Up Oil For Electric Cars, How to Stop Polar Caps from Melting, and How to Create Justice and Equality for Everyone.
 Gud loves cutting wood.
-Making wood ornaments while thinking about how the worlds populations is exponentially growing.
+Making wood ornaments while thinking about how the world's population is exponentially growing.
 What will happen to the food production in Micronesia he wonders; Gud wonders a lot and then he writes books with solutions about it; from his own experience on the ground.
 A femme of high spirits, Petula enjoys great conversations with aged tequila in her sailboat boudoir.
-She loves to be top free on the island, surrounding herself with quiet plants.
+She loves to be top-free on the island, surrounding herself with quiet plants.
 Every afternoon Petula swims.
 Gud takes pictures of Petula day and night.
 They plumb the depths together.